volkhu/n-body-simulation/README.md

 * `LEFT MOUSE BUTTON` - hold and drag the cursor around to move the camera
 * `RIGHT MOUSE BUTTON` - spawn a new particle at the location of the cursor
 * `SCROLL WHEEL` - zoom in/out on the position of the cursor
-* `LEFT SHIFT` - hold to increase zoom in/out speed
+* `LEFT SHIFT` - hold to increase camera movement and zoom speed
 * `W` `A` `S` `D` or `↑` `←` `↓` `→` - move the camera using the keyboard
 * `ESC` - exit the application